mircealungu/mircea/essays/devx-and-ai.md

 **However, there is a difference between the old and the new code generation**.
 Then, old code generation was generating code in a lower-level *formal* language from a formal higher-level *formal* language.
 Notice the emphasize on *formal* language.

-This is different with the AI generation that everybody is talking about today.
-ChatGPT and Copilot.

-The new code generation can take as input either natural language or code (in the case of automatic code completion) and generates either natural language or code.
+This is different with the AI-based generation that fills the news in 2024: ChatGPT and Copilot.
+This new kind of code generation can take as input a mix of natural language or code (in the case of automatic code completion) and can generate a mix of natural language and code.

 The most successful generative AI of the moment is based on large language models (LLMs).
 These are *statistical* models of language, which originally designed for natural language.
+The [extensive introduction to ChatGPT by Stephen Wolfram](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/comment-page-1/#comments) is a fantastic introduction to LLMs.

-However, it turns out that when one "feeds the whole internet"* into such a model, somewhere in the weights of their billions of parameters, correct code can also be generated.
+Indeed, it turns out that when one feeds *"the whole internet"* into such a model, somewhere in the weights of their billions of parameters, correct code can also be generated without ever having specified a parser or a lexer.

 The current generation of such models is based on several conditions:
 - **transformer architecture** -- highly generalizable way of detecting patters in data at increasing abstraction levels